 - Home modification

-Following a thorough evaluation, an occupational therapist will tailor a treatment plan dedicated to restoring your maximum functional ability.
-Your therapist will work individually with you and will closely monitor your progress and modify your program as required.
+Following a thorough evaluation, an occupational therapist will tailor a treatment plan dedicated to restoring maximum functional ability.
+Therapists work individually and closely monitor progress and modify programs as required.

 - Custom upper extremity orthotic fabrication